NOW OFFERING A FULLY ONLINE PROGRAM!

 Who Should Pursue This Degree

-This program will equip you to assume a variety of roles in education: from early career mentor or instructional coach to department chair, staff development leader, assessment coordinator, and curriculum coordinator.
+This program will equip you to assume a variety of roles in education - from expert teacher, early career mentor, and instructional coach, to department chair, staff development leader, assessment coordinator, and curriculum coordinator.

 Graduates are eligible for admission into the Principal Certification or Program Administrator Certification programs and will carry forward educational administration credits toward these certification programs.

 A master's degree qualifies you for salary increases and provides a sizeable financial advantage over the course of a long-term teaching career.
 But of course you have many more reasons to consider this program:

 - Building your career.
 The Teacher Leadership program offers up-to-date educational theory, research, and professional practices, and prepares you for the next step in a variety of career pathways.

 - Advanced leadership preparation.
 Upon graduation, you will have completed three of the seven classes required for Principal or Program Administrator Certification.
 The remaining four courses, plus a 9-credit internship, can be completed within one calendar year.
 You may also have the option of substituting more principal certification courses if interested.

 - Flexible, hybrid delivery.
 The program combines online courses and face-to-face classes in a district based cohort near you.
 Utilizing a user-friendly system, the online program enables you to interact with students and faculty through discussions, group work, and individual assignments.
 Six elective credits are also included, allowing you to focus on areas of special interest.